abhimantiwari/abhimantiwari.github.io/_pages/about.md

 author_profile: true
 ---

-This is the blog site.
+This is the blogging site.
 You can find out blogs relatd to Web apps troubleshooting and diagnotics.

 You can find the source code for some of the samples at [GitHub](https://github.com/abhimantiwari).
 <br/>